 The service is available at very low cost (currently around 11 euros a month maximum) to anyone registered on a local town hall padrón (census roll), whatever their nationality, and who is in possession of an Andalusian pensioners’ card for the over 65s (Tarjeta Andalucía Junta sesentaycinco), which is easily applied for free of charge by British residents over 65.
 (This card also gives discounts on other services, including buses between towns, click here for details)

-For a few more details of the Junta de Andalucía’s teleasistencia programme please click here (in English)
+For a ore details of the Junta de Andalucía’s teleasistencia programme please click here.

 Applications for telecare can be made online or often with the assistance of the local town hall social services department.
 Click here to find your nearest local council.
 (You will see a list of local town halls for the main towns.
 Please enter where you live in the ‘Enter your town’ field to see your own).

 If you have any question about Andalucía Telecare Service (or you wish to apply for it) or questions on any benefit of the Over 65s card (Tarjeta Andalucía Junta sesentaycinco) there is a free telephone number from the Junta de Andalucía regional government which can also take calls in English : (0034) 900200165.

 Please note, that this telecare service is currently only offered in Spanish and is available only to residents of Andalucía (including Malaga, the Costa del Sol, Almería and other areas).

-Worth knowing: As well as the small monthly fee for Teleassistance from the Junta de Andalucía, the same service is also normally offered free of charge nationwide as the most basic level of support as part of the national government’s social care services for dependency, (even for those under 65 who qualify), once an application is made by town-hall-based social workers, however this process can take some time.
+Worth knowing: As well as the small monthly fee for Teleassistance from the Junta de Andalucía, the same service is also normally offered free of charge nationwide in Spain as the most basic level of support as part of the national government’s social care services for dependency, (even for those under 65 who qualify), once an application is made by town-hall-based social workers, however this process can take some time.
 See the topic on Spanish benefits.